Semi-0/Propagator/README.md

 # ppropogator

-typesscript implementation of propagator system from the art of propagator & SDF.
+Typescript implementation of propagator system from the art of propagator & SDF.

 Includes implementation of basic cell,